Need to know

 You'll get better cooking results in a standard oven, or one with the added moisture settings, at a much lower cost.

-Steam ovens also require a high level of maintenance to keep the water/steam system free of bacteria and mould.
+Steam ovens also need a high level of maintenance to keep the water/steam system free of bacteria and mould.

 "You should only really consider a steam-only oven as a complement to your existing multi-function oven," says our kitchen expert, Kim Gilmour.